Kumarikhushi712/All-About-Space/README.md

 # 🌌 All-About-Space

 Welcome to **All-About-Space**! 🚀 This project is dedicated to bridging the gap between the rapidly advancing field of space exploration and the knowledge available to the general public.
-Our mission is to create a minimalistic, beginner-friendly web app that makes learning about space accessible, engaging, and accurate.
+The mission is to create a minimalistic, beginner-friendly web app that makes learning about space accessible, engaging, and accurate.

 ![Screenshot_20240822_222203](https://github.com/user-attachments/assets/1d094ac8-2086-4cfb-bb38-ca61ab4ef502)